At first, he's certain he has the wrong address.

 "Ah.
 Yes.
 Of course."
 He plucks a spare business card from his wallet.
 When she takes it from his outstretched hand, her fingertips graze his and he nearly gasps at the flutter of contact.
 His insides turn to warm slush.
 She exits with a smile and a promise to call, and he is undone.

 At home, he sets his attache case by the door and begins his evening routine: shoes on the mat, jacket and vest in the closet, tie on the rack.
-He unbuttons his shirt cuffs and, in a fit of daring, rolls back the sleeves to expose knobby wrists and a pale, sinewy expanse of forearm.
+He unbuttons his shirt cuffs and rolls back the sleeves to expose knobby wrists and a pale, sinewy expanse of forearm.

 Then, and only then, does he try out her name on his lips.